Aircloak/aircloak/air/docs/content/sql/functions.md

 ```

 Note that the computed min value is anonymized - it requires a number of users to share this value, so in some cases
 the true value will be smaller.
-Furthermore, because of this, the `min` function doesn't work on textual values:
+Furthermore, Insights Cloak's anonymizing `min` function doesn't work on textual values:

 ```sql
 SELECT min(lastname) FROM people